Kapyjengi/WalkInEvents/README.md

 ## Deployment of full-stack solution to Heroku

-From walkin-node-backend run "npm run deploy" or "npm run deploy:full" in case there is recent react build included
+From walkin-node-backend run "npm run deploy" or "npm run deploy:full" in case there is recent react build to include